itsa/itsa.github.io/_docs/drag-drop/monitor-promises.md

 module: drag-drop
 maintainer: Marco Asbreuk
 title: Monitoring with Promises
 intro: "Dragging can be monitored by listening to the 'dd' event and use the e.dd Promise.
-Or for dropzones, listen to 'dropzone' and use the e.dropzone Promise.<br><br><b>Note:</b> it is recomended to use this Promise-way instead of subscribing to every single dd-event."
+Or for dropzones, listen to 'dropzone-over' and use the e.dropzone Promise.<br><br><b>Note:</b> it is recomended to use this Promise-way instead of subscribing to every single dd-event."
 ---

 <style type="text/css">